higherorderderivatives2024/Higher-Order-Acyclicity-Derivatives-for-DAG-Learning/README.md

 ## Acknowledgements

-We thank the authors of the [Optimizing NOTEARS Objectives via Topological Swaps repo](https://github.com/Duntrain/TOPO) for making their code available, whose code we have adapted in parts of our implementation.
+We thank the authors of the [Optimizing NOTEARS Objectives via Topological Swaps repo](https://github.com/Duntrain/TOPO) for making their code available, whose code we have adapted in our implementation.